PawelStadnicki/PolyglotExtension/README.md

 Attention: this is Proof of Concept, almost empty template, published only for discussion purposes.

 This project has been developed with plain Visual Studio.
-I will run intructions how to run it later today.